-

 State-run gambling

-Can only be applied for by wholly directly or indirectly state-owned companies and covers full-scale land-based casinos, token gambling machines not located on vessels in international traffic and certain types of lotteries (e.g., scratch cards).
+Can only be obtained by wholly, directly or indirectly, state-owned companies and covers token gambling machines not located on vessels in international traffic and certain types of lotteries (e.g., scratch cards).

 Gambling for public benefit

-Can only be applied for by public benefit associations or registered religious communities that have as their main purpose to benefit the public and covers certain types of lotteries, i.a., local pool games on horses and land-based bingo.
+Can only be obtained by public benefit associations or registered religious communities whose main purpose is to benefit the public and covers certain types of lotteries, i.a., local pool games on horses and land-based bingo.

 Commercial online gambling

-Can be applied for by any individual or entity and covers online casinos, online bingo and computer-simulated gambling machines, as well as certain pot-based lotteries offered as a side bet to games covered by the licence.
+Can be obtained by any individual or entity and covers online casinos, online bingo and computer-simulated gambling machines, as well as certain pot-based lotteries offered as a side bet to games covered by the licence.

 Betting

-Can be applied for by any individual or entity and covers both online and land-based betting, as well as numbers game lotteries offered as a side bet to games covered by the licence or a lottery to determine the winners of bets made on interrupted events.
+Can be obtained by any individual or entity and covers both online and land-based betting, as well as numbers game lotteries offered as a side bet to games covered by the licence or a lottery to determine the winners of bets made on interrupted events.

 Commercial land-based gambling

-Can be applied for by any individual or entity and covers casino games offered at hotels and restaurants with an alcohol licence or amusement parks, goods gambling machines at public fairs, and card game tournaments.
+Can be obtained by any individual or entity and covers casino games offered at hotels and restaurants with an alcohol licence and amusement parks, goods gambling machines at public fairs, and card game tournaments.

 Gambling on vessels in international traffic

-Can be applied for by any individual or entity and covers cash and token gambling machines as well as casino games on vessels in international traffic.
+Can be obtained by any individual or entity and covers cash and token gambling machines, casino games and card game tournaments on vessels in international traffic.

 Yes.
 Persons who manufacture, maintain, install and/or modify gambling software must obtain a permit.
 Gambling software refers to software specifically designed for use in licensed online gambling, e.g., random number generators or streaming solutions for live casinos.
 Software designed for ancillary activities such as marketing or customer management does not require a permit.
 Operators on the Swedish market are restricted to only use gambling software from permit holders.